 From medieval streets to police museums, attractive churches, royal shops and historic market halls.
 You can never be bored exploring!

-Here are the best things that you can do in and around Tetbury in the Cotswolds.
+Here are the very best things to do in Tetbury in the Cotswolds.

 Tetbury’s icon is the…Dolphin?!

-As you wander around Tetbury, you’ll soon start to notice that dolphins are everywhere.
+As you wander around getting involved with all the things to do in Tetbury, you’ll soon start to notice that dolphins are everywhere.
 They are on street signs, lampposts, even door knockers!

 Now, it’s not uncommon for a town to choose an animal for their coat of arms.
 However, as Tetbury is miles and miles away from the sea, it seems rather unusual for the town to choose dolphins of all things.